A quick, healthy, fun and delicious way to get your veggies in without really thinking about it.

 I'm a kitchen gadgets guy.
 I don't have a lot of them (not sure my wife would agree), because I'm picky.
 I need my gadgets to be simple with high utility.
 This handheld spiralizer came into my Amazon feed based on my buying habits.
 It made sense immediately, I copped it, and I've been making strings of every vegetable I could including carrots, beets, and most commonly zucchini.
 I think the challenge in vegetable consumption for many people is the perceived lack of options for cooking.
 Spiralizing opens up a whole new consideration set and zucchini is the perfect vegetable for the spiralizer treatment, which probably explains why spiraled zucchini pasta is all the rage now.

 I spiralized zucchini to make use of the big batch of collard greens salsa verde had on hand.
+A good pesto would work well also.
 I figured if I made enough of the sauce, then I had a great excuse to come up with simple, cool ways to enjoy such a ridiculously good green ass liquid collards mix.
 Stay tuned for additional recipes later, but for now try the zucchini spaghetti of zoodles as they are commonly called.

 What is zucchini spaghetti?